Atomic Energy Organization of Iran (AEOI)

 Intended recipient of radiometric ore sorting machines, the procurement of which (through Arya Foreign Trade Corporation) was denied in January 2006 by a member state of the Nuclear Suppliers Group (NSG); intended recipient of advisory activity on the pilot plant for the recovery of uranium from phosphate deposits, the procurement of which (through Kanavaran Mining and Industrial Company) was denied on March 5, 2003, by a member state of the NSG; intended recipient of environmental test equipment and components, the procurement of which was denied on January 6, 2003, by a member state of the NSG.

-Oversees the Bushehr-1 (Bushehr Nuclear Power Plant), an operational 1,000 MWe V-446 model light-water power reactor, and the Bushehr-2, an unfinished power reactor, both begun by Germany's Kraftwerk Union (KWU), a Siemens affiliate, in the mid-1970s; in 1995, contracted with the Ministry of Atomic Energy of the Russian Federation (MINATOM, which is now known as the Russian Federation Federal Agency for Atomic Energy or Rosatom), for the completion of Bushehr-1; operates the Tehran Nuclear Research Center (TNRC), the Nuclear Research Center for Technology at Isfahan (Esfahan) and oversees the Saghand uranium mine; in 1995, negotiated a contract with Russia for a 30-50 megawatt light water research reactor, 2,000 tons of natural uranium, nuclear training and the delivery (now cancelled) of a gas centrifuge plant for uranium enrichment.
+Oversees the Bushehr-1 (Bushehr Nuclear Power Plant), an operational 1,000 MWe V-446 model light-water power reactor, and the Bushehr-2, an unfinished power reactor, both begun by Germany's Kraftwerk Union (KWU), a Siemens affiliate, in the mid-1970s; in 1995, contracted with the Ministry of Atomic Energy of the Russian Federation for the completion of Bushehr-1; operates the Tehran Nuclear Research Center (TNRC) and the Nuclear Research Center for Technology at Isfahan (Esfahan); oversees the Saghand uranium mine; in 1995, negotiated a contract with Russia for a 30-50 megawatt light water research reactor, 2,000 tons of natural uranium, nuclear training and the since-cancelled delivery of a gas centrifuge plant for uranium enrichment.

 Obtained centrifuge assistance through the foreign proliferation network headed by Pakistani scientist A.Q.
 Khan; a 1987 offer from the network allegedly included a disassembled centrifuge, drawings and specifications for centrifuge production, drawings, specifications and calculations for a centrifuge plant, and components for 2,000 centrifuges; the offer also referenced auxiliary vacuum and electric drive equipment, a liquid nitrogen plant, a water treatment and purification plant, a complete set of workshop equipment for mechanical, electrical and electronic support, and uranium reconversion and casting capabilities; received, but claims not to have requested, a document on how to reduce uranium hexafluoride to metal and how to cast and machine enriched, natural and depleted uranium metal into hemispherical forms, which is related to the production of nuclear weapon components; components for 500 centrifuges delivered in the mid-1990s.

-Officials have included: Said Esmail Khalilipour, Deputy Head, Seyyed Hussein Husseini, official involved in the heavy water research reactor project at Arak, Ali Reza Khanchi, Head of the Tehran Nuclear Research Center, Amir Rahimi, Head of the Esfahan Nuclear Fuel Research and Production Center, Mohammad Qannadi, Vice President for Research and Development, and Jafar Mohammadi, Technical Adviser in charge of valve production for centrifuges.
+Officials have included Said Esmail Khalilipour (deputy head), Seyyed Hussein Husseini (involved in the heavy water research reactor project at Arak) Ali Reza Khanchi (head of the Tehran Nuclear Research Center), Amir Rahimi (head of the Esfahan Nuclear Fuel Research and Production Center), Mohammad Qannadi (vice president for research and development), and Jafar Mohammadi (technical advisor in charge of valve production for centrifuges).

 Sanctions

-Added on July 12, 2007 to the U.S. Department of Commerce’s Entity List of end users subject to heightened export license requirements due to involvement in proliferation activities or other activities of national security concern.
+Added on July 12, 2007, to the U.S. Department of Commerce's Entity List of end users subject to heightened export license requirements (with a presumption of denial) due to involvement in proliferation activities or other activities of national security concern.

 Listed by the British government in 2015 as an entity of potential concern for WMD-related procurement, but removed in 2017 after the U.K. withdrew its Iran list.